-- 10.1 The following provisions apply to Committees established under the terms of the Society's Bye-laws, where those Committees' terms of reference designate them as Governance Committees. - 10.2 The Terms of Office of Elected Members of Governance Committees shall be determined as follows: - i. except as provided for in these Regulations, the term of Office for Elected Members of Governance Committees shall ordinarily be three Society Years - ii.
-Elected Members of Governance Committees shall be eligible for re-election for a second term - iii.
-Elected Members having served two terms shall not be eligible for re-electionfor a further term until at least one Society Year has elapsed - the term of Office for new Elected Members of Governance Committees shall commence at the close of the Annual General Meeting at which their election was announced
+- 10.1 The following provisions apply to Committees established under the terms of the Society's Bye-laws, where those Committees' terms of reference designate them as Governance Committees. - 10.2 The Terms of Office of Elected Members of Governance Committees shall be determined as follows: - Except as provided for in these Regulations, the term of Office for Elected Members of Governance Committees shall ordinarily be three Years from January to December. - ii.
+Elected Members of Governance Committees shall be eligible for reelection for a second term - iii.
+Elected Members having served two terms shall not be eligible for reelection for a further term until at least one Society Year has elapsed - iv. the term of Office for new Elected Members of Governance Committees shall ordinarily commence on the 1st of January in the year following their election.
+Fellows elected after January will complete the Committee year before starting their initial three year term on the 1st of January.

-- 10.3 The Election of Elected Members of Governance Committees shall be determined as follows: - i.
-Members of Governance Committees shall be elected by the Fellows of the Society from amongst their number - ii.
-Fellows wishing to be elected shall apply in writing, the application papers being issued to all Fellows not less than twelve weeks before the Annual General Meeting at which the election result is to be announced.
+- 10.3 The Election of Elected Members of Governance Committees shall be determined as follows: - Members of Governance Committees shall be elected by the Fellows of the Society from amongst their number - ii.
+Fellows wishing to be elected shall apply in writing, the application papers being issued to all Fellows not less than twelve weeks before the 1st of December when the election result is to be announced.
 In addition to the application papers, Fellows shall be informed, in relation to each current Elected Member of Governance Committees whose term of office is due to end, whether they are offering themselves for re-election and a record of attendance at committee meetings - iii.
-Fellows shall then make their applications not less than six weeks before the election result is to be announced; each application will include a statement in support of the Fellow's candidature - iv. if, by the closing date, more valid applications are received than the number of positions available, an election will take place - v. the election shall be by a ballot of all Fellows; ballot forms shall be sent in paper or electronic format to Fellows not less than four weeks before the relevant Annual General Meeting at which the election result is to be announced - vi. in addition to the ballot forms, the Clerk shall provide the Fellows with the following: - the number and nature of the vacancies to be filled by the election - the list of candidates being presented for consideration, together with information about each applicant - vii. ballot forms must be returned within twenty-one days from the date of issuing to Fellows - viii.
+Fellows shall then make their applications not less than six weeks before the election result is to be announced; each application will include a statement in support of the Fellow's candidature - if, by the closing date, more valid applications are received than the number of positions available, an election will take place - v. the election shall be by a ballot of all Fellows; ballot forms shall be sent in paper or electronic format to Fellows not less than four weeks before the 1st December when the election result is to be announced - vi. in addition to the ballot forms, the Clerk shall provide the Fellows with the following: - the number and nature of the vacancies to be filled by the election - the list of candidates being presented for consideration, together with information about each applicant - vii. ballot forms must be returned within twenty-one days from the date of issuing to Fellows - viii.
 Scrutineers for this election shall be provided for in accordance with these Regulations - ix. two Fellows, who shall not be members of Council, shall be nominated by the President to serve as Scrutineers for the election; the Scrutineers only shall examine and count the votes, in the presence of the Clerk, to whom they shall hand their report; the result of the election shall be announced at the Annual General Meeting; thereafter, the Clerk shall inform all Fellows of the election result - 10.4 The Replacement or Removal of an Elected Member of Governance Committees shall be determined as follows: